prof-rossetti/intro-to-python/exercises/codebase-cleanup/README.md

 Documentation | Most if not all functions are documented via "docstring" comments | 20% Automated Testing | Presence of at least a few tests which directly invoke functions from the source code to verify the program behaves as expected | 30%
 Continuous Integration | Tests have been run and passed on a CI server at least once, ideally as part of the Pull Request workflow | 10%
+Code Quality | The Code Climate service has been integrated into the Pull Request workflow to provide automated code quality checks | 10% (BONUS)

-> NOTE: you'll be evaluated according to the rubric above, not any previous functionality requirements
+> NOTE: you'll be evaluated according to the rubric above, not any previous functionality requirements.
+Instructors will be reading your code and running your tests and inspecting your GitHub Pull Request history, but not necessarily running your application code directly.